Covariantly functorial wrapped Floer theory on Liouville sectors: Introduction

 \begin{example*} More generally, given a Liouville domain $(\bar X_0,\lambda)$ and a hypersurface-with-boundary $F_0\subseteq\partial\bar X_0$ such that $(F_0, \lambda)$ is again a Liouville domain, one may define a Liouville sector $X$ by completing $\bar X_0$ away from a standard neighborhood of $F_0$.
 In fact, every Liouville sector is of this form, uniquely so up to a contractible choice. \end{example*}

 \begin{example*} To every Liouville Landau--Ginzburg model $\pi:E\to\CC$, one can associate a Liouville sector which, morally speaking, is defined by removing from $E$ the inverse image of a neighborhood of a ray (or half-plane) disjoint from the critical locus of $\pi$.
-More precisely, there are various ways of formalizing the notion of a Liouville Landau--Ginzburg model (see \cite[\S 2]{maydanskiyseidel} for Lefschetz fibrations); specifically for us $E$ should be a Liouville manifold and $\pi$ should define an embedding of $(S^1\times F_0,dt-\lambda)$ into $\partial_\infty E$ (which extends to an open book decomposition if $\pi$ has compact critical locus).
-The associated Liouville sector is then defined by applying the previous example to $E$ and a fiber $\{t\}\times F_0$. \end{example*}
+There are various ways of formalizing the notion of a Liouville Landau--Ginzburg model (see \cite[\S 2]{maydanskiyseidel} for Lefschetz fibrations); for us $E$ should be a Liouville manifold and $\pi$ should induce an embedding into $\partial_\infty E$ of the contact mapping torus of the monodromy action on the fiber $F$ (i.e.\ $(S^1\times F,dt+\lambda_F)$ if the monodromy is trivial).
+This embedding furthermore extends to an open book decomposition if $\pi$ has compact critical locus.
+The associated Liouville sector is defined by applying the previous example to $E$ and a fiber $\{t\}\times F_0$ inside $\partial_\infty E$. \end{example*}

 \begin{remark*} The notion of a Liouville sector is essentially equivalent to Sylvan's notion of a \emph{stop} on a Liouville manifold \cite{sylvanthesis} (for every Liouville manifold $\bar X$ with stop $\sigma$, there is a Liouville sector $X=\bar X\setminus\sigma$, and every Liouville sector is of this form, uniquely in a homotopical sense).
 The language of Liouville sectors has two advantages relevant for our work in this paper: (1) inclusions of Liouville sectors $X\hookrightarrow X'$ (which play a central role in this paper) are easier to talk about, and (2) being a Liouville sector is a \emph{property} rather than extra data, which makes geometric operations simpler and more clearly canonical. \end{remark*}